holly-cummins/simple-quarkus-demo/README.md

 }
 ```

+Normally you wouldn't use a `GET` to persist something to the database, but we're being lazy.
+Let's pretend it's monitoring.

 1. Is the data going in?
 Add a second method.
 It needs to be in two steps to avoid a cast.
+Use a `names` live template.

 ```
 @GET